 How to Best Prepare Your Not-for-Profit for Uncertain Times?

 Economic downturns come and go, as do dry periods when fund-raising takes a dip.
 Fluctuating revenues are a fact of life for Canadian non-profit organizations (NPOs).
-Making it through tough economic times and even finding opportunities to thrive requires careful planning and some critical decision-making.
+Making it through tough economic times and finding opportunities to thrive requires careful planning and critical decision-making.
 However, there are tools that NPO leaders can deploy in anticipation of revenue down periods to soften the blow for their organization and people.
 Here are four ways nonprofits can better prepare for uncertain times.

 1. Build a Cash Flow Plan